-Since there are different types of angel shot orders for different unsafe situations, the bar staff should be aware of possible requests and respond with the appropriate action until the bad situation is resolved.
 Some variations of angel shots ask the bar or restaurant staff member to call a taxi, escort the guest to a car ride from a family member, or even contact the police.
-It's also possible for bars and restaurants to customize their own type of angel shots.
-Instead of asking for an Angel shot with ice, you can change the names of the drink to help cover other scenarios and situations that make guests feel unsafe.
+It's also possible for bars and restaurants to customize their type of angel shots.
+Instead of asking for an angel shot with ice, you can change the names of the drinks to help cover other scenarios and situations that make guests feel unsafe.

-How to implement the angel shot for your bar or restaurant
+How to implement the angel shot system for your bar or restaurant

 To avoid attracting more attention than needed, bartenders should pour a shot or drink consisting of water or tonic after a guest orders an angel shot.
-They can even pretend to place an order on their bar point-of-sale system so as not to raise suspicion.
+They can even pretend to place an order on their bar point-of-sale system to not raise suspicion.
 After doling out the angel shot, bartenders should alert the bar manager, call a taxi, or alert the authorities as appropriate.

 Your employee handbook can be a good opportunity to prepare your bar and restaurant staff on the different angel shot precautions.
 By having the protocols all in one place, any bartender can discreetly reference the handbook and act accordingly without causing a larger commotion.
 Alongside those precautions and training, placing signage in a discreet yet accessible place is the easiest way to implement angel shot signs for your bar.